-This work supports the U.S. Department of Energy's Advanced Manufacturing Office goal to develop high-voltage wide-bandgap semiconductors with higher reliability and lower cost.
+This work supports the U.S. Department of Energy's Advanced Manufacturing and Industrial Decarbonization Offices goal to develop high-voltage wide-bandgap semiconductors with higher reliability and lower cost.
 This project also highlights the benefits of successful collaboration efforts between industry, academia, and the national laboratories.

 Learn more about NREL's materials science capabilities.

 This project combines knowledge from academia, industry, and national laboratories.
-Led by NREL, this venture includes expertise from the following collaborators:
+Led by NREL, this venture includes expertise from: